Cross Country Rules- Applicable for the Men’s & Women’s XC

 The course is a distance of approximately 1.5 miles.
 Men run two loops, women one loop.
 The course is marked with cones or flags and painted with directional arrows.
 The start line is a concave arc permitting each team to place their top runner in the front row.
 The finish line is at least 15 ’ wide and is the beginning of the finish chute.
 The finish chute is at least 30’ long and narrows like a funnel at the end.
 All runners should move to the end of the chute as quickly as possible to avoid being passed after the finish and to have their card marked by a race official.

 A team consists of any number of runners with the top four men and the top four women for each college scoring points.
 The first six runners affect the score by being placed in their respective finish order.
-A college must have a minimum of four runners to win a race.
+A college must have a minimum of two runners per gender to score in that gender race (i.e. at least 2 women to score in the women’s race).
 If a team has fewer runners than the necessary scoring positions, it can receive only Davie Cup points.

 First place scores one point; second place, two points; third place, three points, and so on.
 The score is determined by totaling the points of the scoring runners, thus the team with the lower point total is the winner.
 Although the fifth and sixth runners do not score points, their places, if better than those of any of the opposing team, serve to increase the team score of the opponents.
 All runners must wear race registration cards on the front of their body and return the cards to the race officials immediately after the race.
 Runners who fail to return their cards after the race default their position and are not scored with the team’s results.
 Runners who start the race but are unable to finish must report to any race official and have their card marked with ‘DNF’ so they can be credited with entering in the race and in some instances may impact the team score.
 Individual race times and team standings are available the day following the race in the Intramural Sports Office in Payne Whitney Gymnasium and at the Armory Intramural Field Headquarters.